 I went back to researching.
 Although I think I’d enjoy a river cruise (and we might try one now that we’re empty-nesters), I agreed that a river cruise might not be the best idea for an energetic teenager.

-An ocean cruise starts to make sense.
+Why an ocean cruise started to make sense

 However, at this point, my idea of a cruise ship was still a giant boat with only tubular metal railings around the edges to stop you from falling into the sea.
 Feel free to laugh at me right now.

 I watched hundreds of YouTube videos over the span of months, found the Cruise Critic boards, and caused my Pinterest feed to show me nothing but cruise tips.
 I sought out the best travel blogs focusing on cruising, and I read and I read.

-But what about the safety risks?
+But what about the safety risks with cruising?

 Yes, crimes do sometimes occur on cruise ships.
 But these things happen in our regular lives as well.
 I decided that avoiding cruises because something could happen is like avoiding driving a car because someone could crash into me.

-So how was our first cruise?
+How was our first cruise?